 Pre-nuptial agreements & pre-registration agreements

 If you are getting married, you may want to consider a pre-nuptial agreement.
 If you are entering a civil partnership, the equivalent is a pre-registration agreement.
-Both of these will specify what should happen to the assets belonging to both parties in the relationship if you later separate.
+Both of these will specify what should happen to the assets belonging to both parties in the relationship if you later separate, and can specify procedural issues such as which party is to issue proceedings.
 This can remove a potential source of tension in your relationship and protect you if your relationship does ultimately end.

 Living Together Agreements